-Each provider is required to complete 30 hours of training, covering all nine topic areas, every two years.
+Each provider is required to complete 30 hours of training, covering all ten topic areas, every two years.
 This means over the course of a typical four year registration period, a provider will complete at least 60 hours of training.
 During the first six months of a new registration the provider must acquire 15 of these training hours to include the 10 topic areas.

 Other Training Requirements:

 - Health & Safety: Competencies for Becoming a Family or Group Family Day Care Provider: A 15 hour mandated training course must be completed before a registration / license is issued.
 Learn more about Health & Safety Training.

 - Cardiopulmonary Resuscitation (CPR) and First Aid: Each program must have at least one person on site certified in CPR/First Aid during all hours of operation Learn more about CPR & First Aid.

 - Medication Administration Training (MAT): Optional except for programs that choose to administer medications or as otherwise required.
 Learn more about MAT.